MuhdRayan10/Football-Bot/README.md

 ## Starting XI

 The logic for finding a team's starting XI is simple: Find the best players for each position.
 For now, this is the maximum complexity. the `starting11` function returns a dictionary with all the starting players included.
-A team's starting XI can be viewed with the command `+show 11 <team>` (NOTE: Proportions will be fixed later)
+A team's starting XI can be viewed with the command `/view 11 <team>` (NOTE: Proportions will be fixed later)

 ![image](https://user-images.githubusercontent.com/119870649/206257976-d61168d7-1ad8-477f-b75f-e40266c3a210.png)